OpenLMLab/LEval/README.md

 - ✏️ [Annotate & filter QA pairs with flask web app](#tool)

 ## Updates of L-Eval
-- 2023.8.1  We've tested more models, including GPT4, vicuna and Llama2-13B, and updated the results for Turbo-16k by incorporating length instructions to reduce length biases in open-ended tasks.
+- 2023.8.1  We've tested more models, including GPT4, vicuna, and Llama2-13B, and updated the results for Turbo-16k by incorporating length instructions to reduce length biases in open-ended tasks.
 The previously released Turbo-16k did not include this feature, and its performance was slightly lower than that of the current version.
-Please replace the turbo-16k predicted files with new files committed on 2023.8.1.
+Please **replace** the turbo-16k predicted files with new files committed on 2023.8.1.
+We're sorry for the inconvenience.
 - 2023.8.1  Predictions of LCLMs tested in this paper are available [here](https://drive.google.com/drive/folders/1pPbIXw0eRD_XZVMixZL4BG_SrMwFH3SH?usp=sharing) and judgements from gpt4 are available [here](https://drive.google.com/drive/folders/1bUGs-2isRLaY5xCz8k3mkKDArX6WxX0u?usp=sharing).
 We hope these can help researchers analyze different models and metrics.
 We also add a related work section discussing other long sequences benchmarks.